connor/Domainr-Node/README.md

 The Domai.nr module is a dead-simple way to utilize Domai.nr's [JSON API](http://domai.nr/api/docs/json).
 It only comes with two methods: `search` and `info`, but that's all we need to get a ton of work done with the data behind Domai.nr.

-## Examples

-##### Express

-I prefer making my express apps driven by an internal API.
-By that, I mean I like to set up back-end routes that my front-end routes can receive data from.
-Included in the `/example` directory is a very rudimentary example of how one would go about using the doaminr module.

 ## Installation